davidscheutz/Unison/README.md

 First things first: This is the beginning of a community-driven open-source project actively seeking contributions, be it code, documentation, or ideas.

+### Overview

+Unison is tailored to suit modern development practices.
+Whether you prefer to prototype and preview the UI first, test-drive it or work based on specifications resulting from a technical planning.

-Unison is a versatile library designed for building applications with consistency and simplicity, harnessing the power of both Functional Programming (FP) and Object-Oriented Programming (OOP).
+Applications build with Unison are consistent and simple, harnessing the power of both Functional Programming (FP) and Object-Oriented Programming (OOP).

 By incorporating key principles from these paradigms, Unison offers: